sayhan2/Recommender/README.md

 ## Features
 - Token authentication for secure user registration and login.
 - Fetching data from external APIs to gather movie and TV show information.
-- AI-driven recommendation engine to suggest new movies or shows.
 - User account creation and profile management.
 - Ability to mark watched movies or shows for personalized recommendations.
 - Collaborative platform where users can friend each other and share movie and show interests.